LMI Optimization Based Multirate Steady-State Kalman Filter Design: Introduction

 Multirate state estimation is essential across diverse engineering domains.
 In autonomous vehicles, GPS (1--10 Hz) and inertial/wheel speed sensors (50--100 Hz) must be fused for navigation \cite{singh2023extended,almeida2019autonomous,armesto2007egomotion}.
 Similar challenges arise in chemical process control where laboratory analysis and online sensors operate at different rates \cite{hellmann2024tutorial}, in power systems combining PMUs with SCADA, and in networked control systems with bandwidth-limited or event-triggered sampling \cite{fadali2002timely}.
 Mobile robotics applications, including SLAM with laser and encoder fusion \cite{armesto2004slam}, further demonstrate the widespread need for effective multirate estimation techniques.

 Several approaches address multirate Kalman filtering.
-The lifting technique \cite{zhang2002multiresolution, kuchler1979optimal, li2008kalman, li2005kalman, armesto2006lqg} transforms multirate systems into equivalent time-invariant systems at the frame period by augmenting input and output vectors.
+The lifting technique \cite{zhang2002multiresolution, li2008kalman, li2005kalman, armesto2006lqg} transforms multirate systems into equivalent time-invariant systems at the frame period by augmenting input and output vectors.
 While preserving state dimension, lifting requires matrix products such as $A^N$ and operates in open-loop between frame periods, limiting inter-sample accuracy.
 In contrast, the cyclic reformulation \cite{bittanti2000invariant} employed in this paper maintains the original state dimension within each block and explicitly represents periodicity through cyclic shift of state variables, enabling LMI-based optimization that naturally handles semidefinite measurement noise covariances.
 For systems with measurement delays, pseudo-measurement approaches \cite{nguyen2017dualrate, wang2014multirate} reconstruct current-time observations from delayed measurements and predicted states.
 Asynchronous filtering \cite{federated2022multirate, meng2011comparison} processes measurements upon arrival but needs careful update handling.

 The theoretical foundation of periodic systems and periodic Riccati equations has been extensively studied.
 Bittanti, Colaneri, and their collaborators established fundamental results on discrete-time periodic Riccati equations (DPRE), including existence, uniqueness, and convergence properties of periodic solutions \cite{bittanti1988dpre, bittanti1986analysis}.
 Varga \cite{varga2008periodic} developed numerically reliable algorithms for solving both continuous-time and discrete-time periodic Riccati equations using periodic Schur decomposition.
 De Souza \cite{desouza1991periodic} addressed the periodic Riccati difference equation specifically for optimal filtering of linear periodic discrete-time systems.
+For systems with singular measurement noise covariance, Nikoukhah et al. \cite{nikoukhah1992descriptor} studied Kalman filtering and generalized Riccati equations in the descriptor system framework.

 This paper proposes a systematic design method for multirate Kalman filters based on cyclic reformulation, building upon the periodic Kalman filtering approach developed by Fujimoto et al. \cite{fujimoto2016periodic,uehara2017multirate}.
 Their method transforms periodic systems into time-invariant dilated systems and enables offline computation of optimal Kalman gains through a discrete-time algebraic Riccati equation (DARE).
 However, the standard DARE formulation assumes positive definite measurement noise covariance, which does not hold in realistic multirate scenarios where sensors operate at truly different rates.